deeptools/deepTools/docs/content/tools/alignmentSieve.rst

     #File	Reads Remaining	Total Initial Reads
     paired_chr2L.bam	8440	12644

 Instead of a BAM file, a BEDPE file (suitable for input into MACS2) can be produced.
-This output also allows shifting of fragment ends, as is often desirable in ATAC-seq and related protocols:
+Like the BAM/CRAM output, BEDPE also allows shifting of fragment ends, as is often desirable in ATAC-seq and related protocols:

 .. code:: bash
     $ alignmentSieve -b paired_chr2L.bam \